aifoundations/course/04 Convolutional Neural Networks.md

 ## Datasets

 Choose any dataset you like, or one of the below!
-Then adapt one of the notebooks to use that dataset.
+Then adapt the notebook above to use that dataset.
+Adjust the architecture of the model to get the best accuracy for your data.

+For datasets with a lot of data, feel free to just use a subset of the data provided.
+For datasetes with multiple classes, you can select just two, or use all of the classes!
+(Hint: If you make a classifier for more than two classes, you will need to use a softmax function, which we haven't taught you.

 1. Faces Dataset: [Faces Dataset on Kaggle](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset)
 2. Fashion Dataset: [Fashion on Kaggle](https://www.kaggle.com/datasets/zalando-research/fashionmnist)